The Kissing Booth (film series): The Kissing Booth 2 (2020)

 Elle begins her senior year of high school, while Noah is a freshman at Harvard.
 The couple navigate their lives, balancing full schedules of education and studies, and continuing their long-distance relationship.
 This is complicated as each of them find attraction elsewhere; Elle with a new student named Marco, and Noah with a British student named Chloe.
 Elle tags along with her best friend and his girlfriend named Rachel, as a third wheel on the couple's dates, only to unintentionally cause friction in their relationship.
 Noah meanwhile asks Elle to once again break one of her best friend rules with Lee, and wants her to move to attend college with him once she graduates high school.
 Lee however wants her to continue her schooling, with him at Berkeley.
 Noah realizes that his feelings for Chloe are only as a friend, while Marco tries to convince Elle that they have something more.
 Noah and Elle reconcile at her graduation.
 Elle receives letters from Harvard and Berkeley notifying her that she is accepted at both schools.
 She faces the difficult decision of choosing her best friend, or her love life with Noah.

 The Kissing Booth 3 (2021)

-In July 2020, it was announced that a third entry in the series had been filmed back-to-back with the previous film.
-As principal photography had been completed before the coronavirus pandemic outbreak, its release will be affected, as was much of the film industry.
+After graduation, Elle struggles to choose between Berkeley and Harvard, while spending the summer at her childhood beach house with Noah, Lee, and Rachel.
+Struggles arise as tensions build with Noah and Marco, and Elle faces challenges with her father's new girlfriend, Linda.
+Following a fight with her father about his new girlfriend and breaking up with Noah due to concerns about her future, Elle ultimately realizes she needs to prioritize her own happiness.
+She applies to University of Southern California to study game design, reconciles with her father, and mends her friendships.
+Six years later, Elle is developing her own game, and after a chance reunion with Noah, they share a nostalgic motorcycle ride along the California coastline, hinting at a possible rekindled relationship and unresolved feelings.